Little Frog Mountain

 Little Frog Mountain is a mountain located in southeastern Tennessee in the United States.
 It is located in the Blue Ridge province of the Appalachian Mountains, and has an elevation of 3,337 ft.

 Geography

-Little Frog Mountain is located within the Cherokee National Forest in Polk County, Tennessee, and anchors the Little Frog Widerness.
+Little Frog Mountain is located within the Cherokee National Forest in Polk County, Tennessee, and anchors the Little Frog Wilderness.
 It consists of a series of ridges roughly running northeast.
 The Ocoee River flows along its southern base, and the Copper Basin is located directly to the east.
 Little Frog Mountain is accessible via a series of trails, and the Kimsey Mountain Highway, a forest service road.
 It may take its name from its nearby taller counterpart, Big Frog Mountain.